Why Weight Watchers May Not Be The Best Diet for PCOS

 Weight Watchers, perhaps the most popular commercial diet is one of these.
 We have had countless women in our office who have said that they have tried Weight Watchers but unlike their friends or family members who were also doing the diet, they weren't having much success at weight loss despite following the diet as prescribed.

-In terms of weight loss, there are several reasons why most women with PCOS won't have much success with the Weight Watchers diet:
+There are several reasons why most women with PCOS won't have much success with the Weight Watchers diet:

-Focus is on the points, not GI.
+Focus is on the points, not GI

 While the Weight Watchers diet does advocate the benefits of whole grains, it doesn't focus on the glycemic index (GI).
 Just because a food is whole grain and low in sugar doesn't mean it will have a low GI.
 Having a point allowance for the day without much structure could result in a diet that is high in carbohydrates and too low in protein and/or unsaturated fat.
-When given the choice, most people would rather eat 20 points worth of brownies rather than 20 points worth of turkey.
+When given the choice, some people would rather eat 20 points worth of brownies rather than 20 points worth of apples.

-Ignores internal regulation.
+Ignores internal regulation

 Like any diet, Weight Watchers ignores our bodies' internal regulation for food.
 The focus on points pulls one away from internal signals of hunger and fullness.
-If a person is hungrier one day than the points allow, she either has to "starve" or eat beyond her points.
+If a person is hungrier one day then the points allow, she either has to "starve" or eat beyond her points.
 Eating beyond points promotes guilt and the intention to make up the points the next day.
 This creates a vicious cycle of starving and overeating that leads to eating disorders.

 And not for the better.
 For years after someone gets off of Weight Watchers, the points stay embedded in the brain to haunt him or her.
-Furthermore, the point system promotes the concept of "good" and "bad" foods (foods that have a low amount of points become the good foods, and vice versa) that will have a lasting impact on eating habits.
+The point system promotes the concept of "good" and "bad" foods (foods that have a low amount of points become the good foods, and vice versa) that will have a lasting impact on eating habits.
 In fact, much time is given in nutrition counseling sessions to challenge this negative thinking and create a healthier relationship with food.

 One diet does not fit all.
-PCOS is a syndrome that is associated with many other health conditions including insulin resistance, hypothyroidism (low thyroid) and high cholesterol which require more individualized and involved dietary changes that a general commercial diet can provide.
+PCOS is a syndrome that is associated with many other health conditions including insulin resistance, hypothyroidism (low thyroid) and high cholesterol which require more individualized and involved nutrition changes that a general commercial diet can provide.

+Tell us!
 What has been your experience with Weight Watchers?

 If you are interested in working with our dietitians online or in-person to create an individualized meal plan for you, contact us today at info@PCOSnutrition.com.